 Note: 14 regions of interest (ROIs) consisting of the V1 [bilateral calcarine], 6 ROIs in ventral visual stream (VVS) [bilateral inferior occipital gyrus (IOG), fusiform gyrus (FG), and inferior temporal gyrus (ITG)], and 6 ROIs in dorsal visual stream (DVS) [bilateral superior occipital gyrus (SOG), inferior parietal lobule (IPL), and superior parietal lobule (SPL)] will be included in the analyses.
 All spheres have a radius of 5 mm.
 Center-of-mass coordinates obtained from the clusters are x, y and z in the MNI space.

-To examine changes in during naturalistic own-face viewing, general linear mixed modelling (GLMM) will be used, with task condition, and level (lower or higher), and their interactions as fixed factors, participant as a random factor, and head motion (DVARS) as a covariate of non-interest.
+To examine changes in dynamic effective connectivity during naturalistic own-face viewing, separate general linear mixed models (GLMM) for each TBS condition will be used, with task condition (naturalistic own face viewing before or after ModV), dorsal visual stream and ventral visual stream level (lower or higher), and their interactions as fixed factors, participant as a random factor, and head motion (DVARS) as a covariate of non-interest.
 Pairwise comparisons will be performed in the event of significant interaction effects.

+Connectivity = β0 + β1(Task condition) + β2(Visual stream level) + β3(Task condition × Visual stream level) + β4(DVARS) + (1|Participant) + ε

-Paired t-tests will be performed to compare the before and after iTBS and cTBS will be performed to determine the association between changes in and following TBS. hanges in in both levels from the first naturalistic viewing condition to the second, TBS type, and their interactions will be modelled as independent variables and changes in as a dependent variable
+Paired t-tests will be performed to compare the face inversion effect before and after iTBS and cTBS.
+In addition, GLMM will be performed to determine the association between changes in dynamic effective connectivity and face inversion effect following TBS.
+Specifically, changes in dynamic effective connectivity in both dorsal visual stream levels from the first naturalistic viewing condition to the second, TBS type, and their interactions will be modelled as independent variables and changes in face inversion effect as a dependent variable:

-For each hypothesis, GLMM will also be used to perform exploratory analyses on the effects of covariates of group, gender, and, separately from group, dimensional BDD severity (DCQ scores).
+Face inversion effect = β0 + β1(Connectivity) + β2(TBS type) + β3(Connectivity × TBS type) + (1|Participant) + ε

+For each GLMM, we will assess potential sources of interindividual variability, including age, gender, time of day, time elapsed between stimulation and scan, TBS order, resting MT, and depression and anxiety measures.
+Covariates will be retained in the final model only if they reach statistical significance (p < .05).
+Non-significant covariates will be excluded to maintain model parsimony and interpretability.

 To ensure that blinding is effective, participants will be asked whether they believe that they have received iTBS or cTBS following their session.
-If blinding was not successful, participants’ guesses about the type of TBS received will be included in exploratory analyses as a covariate.
+If blinding was not successful, participants’ guesses about the type of TBS received will be included as a covariate.

 Power Analysis